 All methods must be commented.
-The comments should explain what the method does, what its parameters are (not their types, we already know that), and what it returns.
-You should use the javadoc method comment style, which lists and comments all parameters and return values, shown below:
+The comments should explain what the method does, what its parameters are (not just their types!), and what it returns.
+You should use the javadoc method comment style, which lists and comments all parameters and return values, shown below

 '''

 / returns the sum of two integers

 @param x The first integer

 @param y The second integer

-@return The sum of x+y
+@return int The sum of x+y

 /

 int sum(int x, int y)

 '''